solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a reverse tweezer to hold a small piece of foam sander.
 1. Use extra thin glue to smooth out rough sanding spots.

+## Tools

+1. Use a jewelery wax pencil to pick up and place small items onto model.

 ## Showcase

 1. [Hasegawa 1/24 Nissan Bluebird 1600 SSS](https://scaledworld.net/hasegawa-1-24-nissan-bluebird-1600-sss-2018)